 Under the No Project Alternative 1, the ECO Substation, Tule Wind, and ESJ Gen-Tie projects, as well as the Campo, Manzanita, and Jordan wind energy projects, would not be built, and the existing conditions at these sites would remain.
+There would be no new renewable energy source in the southeastern portion of San Diego County, and consequently, SDG&E may not meet its California RPS program targets.
+BLM would not develop renewable energy resources on federal lands to comply with the Energy Policy Act of 2005.
 The southeastern energy transmission system servicing the Boulevard, Jacumba, and other surrounding communities would remain unstable.